AlenaKizenko/pia3_amphipod_opsins/PIA3/README.md

 ### Running

 * adjust the database if necessary.
+This one was designed for use with Amphipoda sequences.

 Intended for own use.
 Please feel free to use, reuse, modify and contact us if you need help.